 Copies of Marriage Records

-The fee for certified copies of marriage records is $5.50 per copy.
+The fee for certified copies of a marriage record is $5.50 per copy.
 Plain copies (not certified) are $.50 per copy.
-Mailed requests may be paid for with a personal/cashier’s check or money order, payable to "Clerk of Circuit Court".
-Other forms of payment are accepted for in person requests.
+Mail requests must be paid for with a personal/cashier’s check or money order, payable to "Clerk of Circuit Court".
+Credit cards are accepted for phone or in person requests.
+We currently accept Visa, MasterCard, and Discover.
+You may also pay with cash for in person requests.

 Clerk of the Circuit Court for Frederick County